Hermeian haloes: Field haloes that interacted with both the Milky Way and M31: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have discovered and described a new class of cosmic objects that passed within the virial radii of {\it both} Local Group hosts, the MW and M31, and became field haloes at \z[0].
 We call these `\hermeian{}' haloes, named after Hermes from Ancient Greek mythology: the messenger of the gods, who presided over the crossing of thresholds and boundaries.
 These \hermeian{} haloes are similar to `backsplash' haloes that experience more than one pericentric passage with the same host; however, \hermeian{} haloes pass through two different and massive haloes at two different epochs in their formation.
-Most \hermeian{} haloes are devoid of baryonic material at \z[0] as the gas and stellar content was stripped during their pericentric passages.
+Most \hermeian{} haloes are devoid of baryonic material at \z[0] as the gas and stellar content is removed during their pericentric passages.
 The most massive \hermeian{} haloes can contain galaxies that survive close interactions with the primary hosts and retain their gaseous component.
-They could facilitate the exchange of baryonic material between the host haloes, making \hermeian{} haloes important participants in the evolution of the MW and M31 that affect observational proxies of the star formation histories of the main galaxies.
+These also facilitate the exchange of DM, gas, and stars between the primary haloes and can also trigger star formation during their interactions with the two hosts.
+Such \hermeian{} galaxies in the Local Group would appear as gas-poor field galaxies aligned approximately along the line connecting the MW and M31, and would have distinct chemical signatures of their interactions with the MW and M31 at early times. \hermeian{} haloes are therefore important participants in the evolution of the MW and M31 that affect observational proxies of the star formation histories of the main galaxies.
 These intergalactic messengers are potentially a source of external chemical pollution within a galactic DM halo that we will investigate in future studies.

 The set of trajectories that \hermeian{} haloes take through the Local Group is limited.
 This restricts their spatial distribution at \z[0] and favours a highly anisotropic configuration along the line connecting the MW with M31 (see \figref{fig:Results:hermeian_midpoint_angle}).
 We find \hermeian{} haloes \kpc[400] to \Mpc[1.6] from the midpoint of this connecting line, and none between the primary hosts.
 That a halo at such large distances could have passed through both primary haloes without being accreted or dissolved by tidal stripping is particularly remarkable and speaks to the resilience of some haloes.
 When projected on the sky, the \hermeian{} haloes appear to cluster close to the projected positions of the MW and M31 (see \figref{fig:Results:hermeian_aitoff}).
 The tightly constrained spatial distribution will assist searches for observational signatures of the dark haloes, and also can be applied as a criterion to select candidate \hermeian{} galaxies for additional follow-up.
 Further discoveries could be made in upcoming wide-field imaging surveys such as the Legacy Survey of Space and Time at the Vera C. Rubin Observatory \citep{ivezic_lsst_2019}.